readyready15728/dot-vimrc/README.md

 adequate to take care of everything.

-As of my inclusion of YouCompleteMe in ~~Vundle~~ vim-plug packages, there are extra steps for compiling it that can be found [here](https://github.com/Valloric/YouCompleteMe).
+As of my inclusion of YouCompleteMe in ~~Vundle~~ vim-plug packages, there are extra steps for compiling it that can be found [of course on GitHub](https://github.com/Valloric/YouCompleteMe).
 Note that compilation of YouCompleteMe can be forced to use Python 3 like so (for example; other options are possible):